 Applying for GNM admission begins with the online application system managed by the University of Washington Graduate School.
 All materials will be submitted electronically through this system.
 Once an applicant submits an application, the application and all supporting materials are routed to the department for review.

-- Transcripts Save your time and money!
-Do not mail official paper transcripts.
 We only want transcripts from institutions where you received (or will receive) a degree.
+Please do not mail official paper transcripts.

 Unofficial electronic transcripts should be attached to your electronic application.
 They should be drawn from documents generated by the institution.
 A scan of an official transcript is strongly preferred.
 However, an unofficial transcript or "academic history" generated by an online student portal may also be acceptable.